Periodontal Therapy - Torrance, CA

 Soft Tissue Laser Dentistry

-Our soft tissue laser enables Dr. Refela to attack gum disease with a whole new level of precision.
+Our soft tissue laser enables Dr. Galvan to attack gum disease with a whole new level of precision.
 Using a highly-concentrated beam of light, the laser can instantly vaporize harmful bacteria located below the gum line, plus it can also painlessly remove infected tissue.
 Even better, it can do both of these tasks while reducing the pain, swelling, or bleeding a patient would experience during a regular gum procedure.
 This instrument is fast, effective, and most of all, excellent at keeping a patient comfortable.

-After an initial periodontal cleaning, Dr. Refela may choose to apply a topical antibiotic in order to further fight the infection.
-For this, he’ll use Arestin, which is a powder-like substance that is actually made up of thousands of tiny microspheres, each one filled with a potent medicine.
+After an initial periodontal cleaning, Dr. Galvan may choose to apply a topical antibiotic in order to further fight the infection.
+For this, she’ll use Arestin, which is a powder-like substance that is actually made up of thousands of tiny microspheres, each one filled with a potent medicine.
 After it has been applied to the gums, it will slowly dissolve over the next few days, enabling the medicine to reach and kill even the most deeply hidden bacteria.

 Gum Graft Surgery

 Your gum tissue cannot regenerate, and once it’s lost, it’s gone forever -- unless we perform a gum graft.
 Gums that have experienced severe recession as a result of gum disease, aggressive brushing, or some other factor can be made whole again with a gum graft.
-To perform this treatment, Dr. Refela removes a portion of tissue from the roof of the mouth and places it on the gums to cover the exposed tooth roots.
+To perform this treatment, Dr. Galvan removes a portion of tissue from the roof of the mouth and places it on the gums to cover the exposed tooth roots.

 Periodontal Pocket Reduction